Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - **Repository (repo):** The directory, located at the top level of a working tree, where Git keeps all of the history and metadata for a project.
 Repositories are almost always referred to as *repos*.
 A *bare repository* is one that is not part of a working tree; it is used for sharing or backup.
 A bare repo is usually a directory with a name ending in **.git** — for example, **project.git**.

 - **Hash:** A number produced by a [hash function](https://en.wikipedia.org/wiki/Hash_function) that reduces the contents of a file or other object to a fixed number of bits.
 Git uses [SHA-1 hashes](https://en.wikipedia.org/wiki/SHA-1), which are 160 bits long.
-The hashes of two files that differ only slightly are typically completely different.
 One advantage to using hashes is that Git can tell whether a file has changed by hashing its contents and comparing the result to the previous hash.
 If the file's time-and-date stamp has changed but the file's contents have not, Git knows it.

-- **Object (blob, tree, commit, tag):** A Git repo contains four types of "objects," each uniquely identified by an SHA-1 hash.
+- **Object:** A Git repo contains four types of "objects," each uniquely identified by an SHA-1 hash.
 A **blob** object contains an ordinary file.
 A **tree** object represents a directory; it contains names, hashes, and permissions.
 A **commit** object represents a specific version of the working tree.
-It contains the commit message, the name and e-mail address of the person who made it, the date, and the hashes of the current tree and the previous commit (called the *parent*).
-A commit may also be signed.
 A **tag** is a name attached to a commit.
-Tags come in two types.
-A _lightweight_ tag is a named reference to a commit.
-An _annotated_ tag has essentially the same information as a commit.

 - **Commit (verb):** When used as a verb, "commit" means to make a commit object.
 This action takes its name from commits to a database.
 It means you are committing the changes you have made so others can eventually see them, too.